 **Broker managers must have a minimum of 5 years of management experience and manage a minimum of 10 agents.

-Applicants must submit a portfolio that substantiates specific levels of volume achieved in land sales or in providing real estate services related to land.
+Applicants must submit a portfolio, either in hard copy or online format, that substantiates specific levels of volume achieved in land sales or in providing real estate services related to land.
 The value of the land must account for at least 51% of the total sale of the transaction in order for the transaction to be eligible.
 Applicants may submit no more than one extra deal beyond those required.
 The applicant must identify this addition as the “extra deal.”

 Sales, Brokerage, Development, Consulting, Investor/Developer

-Effective March 1, 2010, cited transactions and services must have been completed no more than 7 years prior to the submission of the ALC application.
-(As of January 1, 2014, cited transactions and services will need to be completed no more than 5 years prior to the submission of the ALC application.)
+Effective March 1, 2010, cited transactions and services must have been completed no more than 7 years prior to the submission of the ALC portfolio.
+(As of January 1, 2016, cited transactions and services will need to be completed no more than 6 years prior to the submission of the ALC portfolio.)

 *For volume calculations, the buyer side is equal to the full sales volume, the seller side is equal to the full sales volume, and if both sides of the transaction are handled by one agent, double the volume of the transaction for the purpose of fulfilling the volume requirements.
 For example, if John Doe is the listing agent on a $1 million dollar sale, count $1 million; for the buyer side, count $1 million; and if both sides of the transaction are handled by one agent, count $2 million for the purpose of fulfilling the transaction requirement.

 Substantiation documents include, but are not limited to: